Pegasus is on sale! Through December 4 you can get a lifetime license for Pegasus on unlimited sites for 50% off—a $500 savings.

 Unfortunately, it's difficult to evaluate the quality of paid boilerplates, because most of them don't let you try them before purchasing.
 So you need to look for other signs of quality.

-The best three to use are 1) social proof, 2) the project history, and 3) the project's creator(s).
+The best ones to use are 1) social proof, 2) the project history, 3) the documentation, and 4) the project's creator(s).

 Look for social proof (reviews)